Handling SQL Nulls with Two-Valued Logic: Query Language:

 \subsection{Semantics}

-We now present the semantics.
-To make reading easier, we do so by recourse to SQL, but full and formal definitions exist too and are found in the appendix.
+To make reading easier, we present the semantics by recourse to SQL, but full and formal definitions exist too and are found in the full version~\cite{2VLarxiv}.
 The semantics function

 defines the result of the evaluation of expression $E$ on database $D$ under the {\em environment} $\eta$.
+The {environment} $\eta$ is a partial mapping from the set $\sN$ of names to the union $\Const \cup \Num \cup \Null$.
+It provides values of parameters of the query.
+This is necessary to give semantics of subqueries that can refer to attributes from the outer query.

-The {environment} provides values of parameters of the query.
-Indeed, to give a semantics of a query with subqueries, we need to define the semantics of subqueries as well.
+\OMIT{ Indeed, to give a semantics of a query with subqueries, we need to define the semantics of subqueries as well.
 Consider for example the subquery \lstinline{SELECT S.A FROM S} \lstinline{WHERE S.A=R.A} of query $Q_2$ from the Introduction.
 Here \lstinline{R.A} is a parameter, and to compute the query we need to provide its value.
-Thus, an environment $\eta$ is a partial mapping from the set $\sN$ of names to the union $\Const \cup \Num \cup \Null$.
+Thus, an environment $\eta$ is a partial mapping from the set $\sN$ of names to the union $\Const \cup \Num \cup \Null$. }

 Given an expression $E$ of \sqlra\ and a database $D$, the value of $E$ in $D$ is defined as $\semvl{E}_{D,\emptyset}$ where $\emptyset$ is the empty mapping (i.e., the top level expression has no parameters).